mglerner/IntroToBiophysics/README.md

-  1. decide if Demian should cover ENM (benefit: dead simple physical model + a touch of linear algebra = deep insight) or QM/MM (benefit: MGL does MD, DR does QM/MM, LW does QM+DFT is a really nice sequence)
+  1. decide if Demian should cover ENM (benefit: dead simple physical model + a touch of linear algebra = deep insight) or QM/MM (benefit: MGL does MD, LW does QM+DFT, DR does QM/MM is a really nice sequence)

 When people ask me what it means to be a Biophysicist, my stock answer